 Prior to subscribing for, installing, or using any Third Party Products and Services, it is your responsibility to ensure that your airtime service provider has agreed to support all of their features.
-Some airtime service providers might not offer Internet browsing functionality with a subscription to the BlackBerry® Internet Service.
+Some airtime service providers might not offer Internet browsing functionality with a subscription to the BlackBerry[®] Internet Service.
 Check with your service provider for availability, roaming arrangements, service plans and features.
 Installation or use of Third Party Products and Services with BlackBerry's products and services may require one or more patent, trademark, copyright, or other licenses in order to avoid infringement or violation of third party rights.
 You are solely responsible for determining whether to use Third Party Products and Services and if any third party licenses are required to do so.
 If required you are responsible for acquiring them.
 You should not install or use Third Party Products and Services until all necessary licenses have been acquired.
-Any Third Party Products and Services that are provided with BlackBerry's products and services are provided as a convenience to you and are provided "AS IS" with no express or implied conditions, endorsements, guarantees, representations, or warranties of any kind by BlackBerry and BlackBerry assumes no liability whatsoever, in relation thereto.
+Any Third Party Products and Services and are provided "AS IS" with no express or implied conditions, endorsements, guarantees, representations, or warranties of any kind by BlackBerry and BlackBerry assumes no liability whatsoever, in relation thereto.
 Your use of Third Party Products and Services shall be governed by and subject to you agreeing to the terms of separate licenses and other agreements applicable thereto with third parties, except to the extent expressly covered by a license or other agreement with BlackBerry.